FriendsOfCake/bootstrap-ui/README.md

 webroot/js/jquery
 ```

+## Console Bake

-Finally, for those of you who want even more automation, some bake templates have been included.
-Use them
+For those of you who want even more automation, some bake templates have been included.
+Use them like so:
-like so:

 ```
 $ bin/cake bake.bake [subcommand] -t BootstrapUI
 ```

-## Usage
+## Helper Usage

+At the core of BootstrapUI is a collection of enhancements for CakePHP core helpers.
+These helpers replace the HTML
+templates used to render elements for the views.
+This allows you to create forms and components that use the Twitter
+Bootstrap styles.

+The current list of enhanced helpers are:

+- `BootstrapUI\View\Helper\FlashHelper`
+- `BootstrapUI\View\Helper\FormHelper`
+- `BootstrapUI\View\Helper\HtmlHelper`
+- `BootstrapUI\View\Helper\PaginatorHelper`

 ### Basic Form